Welcome to the real outback! We want to give you a virtual high five for coming this far!

 The creatively named Surfers Beach is the most popular haunt for travellers and locals alike to dust of their boards and hit the breaks.

-Other surf spots include The Bombie which is just around the corner from Surfers Beach and also Wobiri which offers the chance for the less experience to get some miles into their boards.
+Other surf spots include The Bombie which is just around the corner from Surfers Beach and also Wobiri which offers the chance for the less experienced to get some miles into their boards.

-Situated on the west side of the Exmouth Gulf is the Cape Range National Park, a great opportunity to get take a break from the beaches and discover the gem that lies just inland.
+Situated on the west side of the Exmouth Gulf is the Cape Range National Park, an excellent opportunity to get take a break from the beaches and discover the gem that lies just inland.

 The Gorges of Mandu Mandu and Yardie Creek provide excellent walking tracks to take in all that the park has to offer including views from above of ancient rivers having cut their way through the plains millions of years ago.

-Finding your own piece of paradise isn’t a hard thing to do in Exmouth and the surrounding regions and with the Montebello Islands and Murion Islands just off the coast there is an endless list of places to explore.
+Finding your piece of paradise isn’t a hard thing to do in Exmouth and the surrounding regions, and with the Montebello Islands and Murion Islands just off the coast, there is an endless list of places to explore.